StackVista/stackstate-docs/use/alerting/kubernetes-monitors.md

 Checks if a Pod that has been scheduled is running and ready to receive traffic within the expected amount of time.

+### Pod span duration

+Monitors the duration of the server and consumer spans.
+When the 95th percentile of the duration is greater than the threshold (default 5000ms) the monitor has a Deviating state.
+This monitor supports overriding settings via [monitor argument overrides](/use/alerting/k8s-override-monitor-arguments.md).

+### Pod span error ratio

+Monitors the percentage of the server and consumer spans that have an error status.
+If the percentage of error spans exceeds the threshold (default 5) the monitor has a Deviating state.
+This monitor supports overriding settings via [monitor argument overrides](/use/alerting/k8s-override-monitor-arguments.md).

 ### Pods in Waiting State

 If a pod is within a waiting state and contains a reason of CreateContainerConfigError, CreateContainerError, CrashLoopBackOff, or ImagePullBackOff it will be seen as deviating.